China Travel Guide

 • Bring benedryl for unexpected allergic reactions, ciprofloxacin for travelers' diarrhea and possibly Tamiflu.

-• Remember to pack tylenol, ibuprofen and anti-diarrhea medication to play safe.
+• Remember to pack aspirin, ibuprofen and anti-diarrhea medication for emergencies.

-• Bring bandaids and topical antibiotic ointment for minor cuts.
+• Bring bandages and topical antibiotic ointment for minor cuts to prevent infections.

 • Create a list of your daily medications, allergies and any chronic conditions, such as hypertension and keep it along with your identification.

-• This section is written by ER nurse practitioner Patricia Lyman.
+• This section is written by Emergency Room Nurse Practitioner, Patricia Lyman.

 Ticketing

 • Be sure to retain all boarding passes to obtain frequent flyer miles.
-You would not be qualified for air miles if those were lost.
+If lost, you will not qualify for air miles.

 • Infant lap tickets are not required for air travel in the U.S.